sbettid/bot_interpreter/README.md

 ## License

-The code for this Node.js application is distributed under the MIT license, see the `LICENSE` file for more information.
+The code for this Node.js application is distributed under the MIT license, please check the `LICENSE` file for more information.